Easy-to-read medicine information about omega-3 and fish oil supplements.

 Why are omega-3 fatty acids important?

 Omega-3 fats are found in many cells in your body, but especially in cells in your brain and eyes.
 They play an important role in helping your blood vessels, heart, immune system and lungs work properly.
-This is why including foods that are high in the omega-3 fats, EPA and DHA, from oily fish is encouraged as part of a healthy balanced diet.
+This is why including foods that are high in the omega-3 fats EPA and DHA, such as oily fish, is encouraged as part of a healthy balanced diet.